mmdm95/sim-captcha/README.md

 ```

 If you need to type hint your variable, according to your IDE
 you should type hint variable.
-Must of editors should word with
+Most of editors should word with
 `@var`.

 ```php